The Top 10 Accelerated JD Programs (2026)

 James E. Rogers College of Law – The University of Arizona

-- Eligible: University of Arizona students majoring in law
+Eligible: University of Arizona students majoring in Law (BA)

-- Complete all graduation requirements (except the 27 undergrad law units) by the end of junior year
+- Completion of all undergraduate graduation requirements except the 27 upper-division law units by the end of junior year

-The 3+3 program at UA is only available to those pursuing an undergraduate degree in law (BA).
-Meeting the requirements does not necessarily guarantee admission; unsuccessful applicants will need to finish their undergrad degree and then apply the following year in the usual timeline.
+The 3+3 program at UA is restricted to students pursuing an undergraduate law major.
+Meeting eligibility criteria does not guarantee admission.
+Applicants who are not accepted must complete their undergraduate degree and apply to law school on the standard timeline.

 Read: University of Arizona James E. Rogers College of Law: Program and Application Overview